i2b2/i2b2-webclient-classic/README.md

 ## Development / Maintenance
 The code for the i2b2 Web Client is maintained by the i2b2 team.

-Plugins developed by the i2b2 Community can be found in the *i2b2/community-plugins/webclient* folder.
+Plugins developed by the i2b2 Community can be found in the [i2b2plugins Github organization](https://github.com/i2b2plugins).

 ## Reporting Issues